Welcome to today's edition of the Rush 24-7 podcast.

 Wait till you hear this.

-Uh it's got some incredible uh uh quotes in it.
+It's got some incredible quotes in it.

-Uh Bill Clinton says the U.S. is in a lot of trouble because the right wing has backed the country into a corner.
+Bill Clinton says the U.S. is in a lot of trouble because the right wing has backed the country into a corner and just lots of other good stuff out there.

 It's called the GOP pre-mortem.

-Many of these people who talk about the Republican pre-mortem uh are convinced the Republicans deserve to lose simply because they deserve to lose.
+Many of these people who talk about the Republican pre-mortem are convinced the Republicans deserve to lose simply because they deserve to lose.

 There are two schools of thought on thinking positively.

-And here's here here's what they are.
+And here's what they are.

-They're not mine, because you know I always believe in thinking positively because I believe in the attitude that results from it.
+They're not mine, because, you know, I always believe in thinking positively because I believe in the attitude that results from it.

 Latest battleground poll, ladies and gentlemen.

-Sixty-one percent of American voters identify themselves as very conservative or conservative.
+Get this: October of this year battleground poll, 61% of American voters identify themselves as very conservative or conservative.

-34%, or 31, I'll have to get it.
+34% or 31, I'll have to get it.

-It's even one of those two numbers.
+It's either one of those two numbers.

 I got this in the stack here.